 Other interviews included students who came forward with information regarding a planned school-based attack and are believed to have prevented an attack from happening.

-The goal of the study was to provide information to school administrators and educators regarding possible barriers which may prevent children who have information about a potential incident from reportings said information to a responsible adult.
+The goal of the study was to provide information to school administrators and educators regarding possible barriers that may prevent children who have information about a potential incident from reporting said information to a responsible adult.
 The following report details the findings of the study:

 The Insider Threat Study